carljohnsen/100-oel/README.md

 ## Saving the tracklist as a spotify playlist
 To save the tracklist as a Spotify playlist, run the following command:
 ```
-python3 save_playlist.py
+python3 save_playlist.py tracklist [playlist_name]
 ```
-This will save the tracklist as a public Spotify playlist under your usere named `100 Øl`.
+This will save the tracklist as a public Spotify playlist under your user and it will be named `100 Øl` unless specified otherwise in the commandline arguments.